 Leveraging museum staff with verbal directions

 We quickly discovered how often visitors turned to museum employees to provide directions and information when signage and maps lacked guidance.
 Taking advantage of these conversations to naturally push visitors toward gift shops could be quite effective, especially because they are present throughout the entire user journey.
 After speaking with Jerry, we also learned that the museum uses Altru software in all of their cash registers and that it is possible to program specific verbal prompts into the check out process.

 This solution would not require any new resources, but it would require consistent training, which we knew is difficult to thoroughly execute despite the store manager's daily morning check-ins with staff.

-3. "Recharge station" to increase visitor activity around store B
+"Recharge station" to increase activity by store B

 Before visitors would head out of the museum, they often rest on the atrium couches or charging their cell phones in a wall outlet.
 We thought it would make sense to leverage this existing behavior and move it toward store B where the hallway is wide and full of empty space.
 By creating a dedicated "recharging" station with decals nostalgic towards old school NYC phone booths, we can help tourists rest and charge their phones (crucial for travel).
-The close proximity to store B would increase likelihood that they or their companions would enter the store, and purchase a souvenir.
+The close proximity to store B would increase likelihood of entering the store, and creating a photo op moment.

-This solution could be relatively low budget with simple comfortable seating cubes along with low budget decals.
-This could be an enjoyable photo op moment leaving the customer with another memento.
+This solution could be relatively low budget with simple comfortable seating cubes with decals.

 The last approach is improving store B’s layout and content.
 Once we get visitors into the space, it’s crucial that the merchandise and spatial organization resonate so they actually want to spend time in the store and purchase an item or two.
 After observing visitors and interviewing a few of them about their impression of the store, we discovered that most people were entering the store and immediately leaving.